FeryaelJustice/DJExperienceApp/README.md

-# DJExperienceApp
+# DJ Experience App
-DJ Experience is an app which provides all what you need about DJ's.
+DJ Experience is an app which provides all what you need about artists.